elisescu/tty-share/doc/brainstorm.md

 Url number 3. ssh access, to follow the remote command from a remote terminal.
 Url number 4. provides an interface to control various options related to sharing.
 ### B
-B is the TTYProxyServer, which will be publicly accessible and to which the TTYSender will connect to.
-On the TTYProxyServer will be created te sessions (read-only and write), and URLs will be returned back to A. Whent the command that A started exits, the session will end, so C should know.
+B is the tty_server, which will be publicly accessible and to which the tty_sender will connect to.
+On the tty_server will be created te sessions (read-only and write), and URLs will be returned back to A. Whent the command that A started exits, the session will end, so C should know.
 ### C
 C is the browser via which user Chris will receive the terminal which Alice has shared.